Poker Basics, Poker Strategy

 Sit and Go Strategy Tip #2 – Be Mindful of Position

-If you play too many hands from an early position and constantly find yourself playing OOP, you will not be able to break a profit playing sit and goes.
+If you play too many hands from early position and constantly find yourself OOP, you will not be able to break even playing sit-and-gos.

 Whether you are opening the pot with a raise or calling a small raise with a speculative hand, doing so in position will allow you to realize your equity more often, bluff more often, and generally win more pots.